etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/docker-management.md

 ## Overview

-Docker is a platform that enables developers to automate the deployment, scaling, and management of applications.
-It uses containerization technology, which packages an application and its dependencies into a standardized unit called a "container."
+[Docker](https://docs.docker.com/){target=_isblank} is a platform that enables developers to automate the deployment, scaling, and management of applications.
+It uses containerization technology, which packages an application and its dependencies into a standardized unit called a **container**.
 Containers can run consistently across different computing environments, making them highly portable and efficient.

 The `com.etendoerp.docker` module enables the use of Dockerized containers in Etendo Classic.
 This allows for the distribution and encapsulation of new functionalities using Etendo's existing module infrastructure.
 It also provides the capability to Dockerize the database, Tomcat, or any current or future Etendo infrastructure dependencies.
 Also, the module includes Gradle tasks to manage containers.

 !!!
 Info
     This module includes the infrastructure for container management and the Postgres database service, as an example.
 In case you want to run other services, add the corresponding modules that implement the dockerization.

-Additionally, the infrastructure could be extended, and allows other modules to include in it their own specific containers within each module.
-This module operates incrementally, and there are additional modules that extend functionality using the same format.
+Additionally, the infrastructure could be extended, and allows other modules to include in it their own specific containers.

 !!! info
     To be able to include this functionality, the Financial Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Platform Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=5AE4A287F2584210876230321FBEE614){target=_isblank}.
 For more information about the available versions, core compatibility and new features, visit [Platform Extensions - Release notes](https://docs.etendo.software/latest/whats-new/release-notes/etendo-classic/bundles/platform-extensions/release-notes.md).